GiulioRossetti/ASH/docs/tutorial.rst

 Time Respecting s-Walks
 -----------------------

-ASH integrates the s-analysis framework to generalize classic graph measures to hypergraphs, and extends it with temporal information.
+``ash_model`` integrates the s-analysis framework to generalize classic graph measures to hypergraphs, and extends it with temporal information.
 In short, walks are extended to hypergraphs based on a parameter ``s``, which controls the minimum number of common nodes between subsequent hyperedges.
 For instance:

 .. code:: python

-   from ash import ASH
+   from ash_model import ASH
-   from ash import paths
+   from ash_model import paths

    h = ASH()
    h.add_hyperedge([1,2,3], start=0) # e1